dpc-sdp/gathercontent/README.txt

 This module integrates Drupal with GatherContent, a service to "plan, structure and collaborate on web content" (http://gathercontent.com/).

 Currently, the module allows you to import all pages from a GatherContent project, creating a node for every GatherContent page.
-See the issue queue for future plans.

 Instructions: